hetfs/git-hubcraft/docs/github-besics/01-getting-started.md

 # Getting Started

 **Git-Hubcraft** is your hands-on guide to mastering **Git** and **GitHub**.
-This page walks you through installing Git and configuring your environment for the first time.
+This page walks you through installing Git, configuring your environment, and fixing common setup issues.

 ---